 Call the Building Inspector BEFORE you start your project to determine if permits are required.
 A building Permit is the only way the Building Inspector knows that inspections will be required for a home improvement project.
 Permit fees double if you or your contractor starts without a permit.

-All permits are good for a period of two years.
+All permits are good for a period of one year.
 If projects are not started within 6 months, they are considered void.
-If your project takes longer than 2 years it could be extended for an additional year for a small fee.
+If your project takes longer than a year it could be extended for an additional year for a small fee.
 Commercial permits would require an extension from the state for approved plans.

 Inspections help ensure that the work has been completed in conformance with the safety and building codes, and the work or installation meets the minimum requirements of the Uniform Dwelling code.
 It doesn’t hurt to have a second pair of eyes inspect the work to help protect you, your family, and your property investment.

 Building Permit fees vary based upon the complexity of the project and the number of inspections required.
-See the Building Permit Fees Schedule on the Building Department Web Page.
-Your fee, though, will be determined by the Building Department.
+Your fee will be determined by the Building Department.

 If you start working without a Building Permit, fees double.

-NO – The City of Waupaca Building Code requires that you must obtain a Building Permit for electric and plumbing projects and inspections are required.
+NO – The City of Waupaca Building Code requires that you must obtain a permit for building, electric and plumbing projects and inspections are required.
 However, you may not need a licensed plumber as long as you OWN and RESIDE in the property.
-A licensed electrician IS required to do all electrical work in the City of Waupaca
+A licensed electrician IS required to do all electrical work in the City of Waupaca.

-But, if you own a rental house, but you do not reside in the property, per the State Uniform Dwelling Code, the work must be performed by a licensed company or individual.
+However, if you own a rental house and you do not reside in the property, per the State Uniform Dwelling Code the work must be performed by a licensed company or individual.

 A Zoning Permit is similar to a Building Permit, except that a Zoning Permit is issued to ensure your project is in compliance with the Zoning Code.
 The most frequent type of Zoning Permit is for Yard setbacks for decks, room additions, and garages.
 Zoning Permits are also required for fences, signs and swimming pools.
-Call the Community and Economic Development Department at 715.258.4404 before you start your project.
+Contact Jarod Rachu – Community & Economic Development Director 715.942.9912 before you start your project.

 The Building Inspector is allowed 10 days to process an application, but generally it takes only a day or two.